ADD CONDITION

 You should ask a doctor before using this medication for children under 5 years.

-What should I do if my sore throat is severe?
+What should I do if I have a severe sore throat?

 Consult a doctor promptly if your sore throat is severe, persists for more than 2 days, or is accompanied by headache, rash, swelling, nausea, or vomiting.